We Welcome Self Referrals!

 Obtaining consultation with Dr. Immerman – CONTACT US HERE

 We do our best to accommodate the travel schedules of patients who are traveling to see us.
 We try to prepare for the visit as best we can by phone and email so that we know their medical history, and see photos of their pilonidal disease (as described here).
 We often see patients in the morning and perform surgery later that same day the complexities involved with the required COVID testing has made this difficult (you can read more about that here).
 Although traveling far from home may seem expensive and complicated, having this problem resolved without months of dealing with open wounds is actually a more efficient, less complicated, and more cost effective way to deal with this problem.
 Dr. Immerman’s pilonidal surgery is performed at both the OakLeaf Surgical Hospital, and Sacred Heart Hospital, in Eau Claire, WI.
 Both are beautiful, well equipped, modern hospitals with highly skilled and compassionate staff.

-To obtain a consultation, please fill out the Quick Contact Form on our Contact Page, or you can call or fax us at the numbers listed on that page.
+To obtain a consultation, please fill out the form on our Contact Page, or you can call or fax us at the numbers listed on that page.
 On weekdays from 9AM to 5PM the staff will be there to answer your call or email.
 There is no obligation to come see us if you do this, and no charges unless you actually come to our clinic.
 As far as we are concerned, you do not need a referral from your local doctor to see us.
 Some insurance products require that you have a referral in order to maintain your coverage, and if that happens we will do our best to help.
 We accept payment from most national insurance companies, Medicare, and Wisconsin Medicaid.
 If you do not have insurance, we have negotiated a complete package that includes your complete hospital, lab, anesthesia, and surgeon’s fees.

 Coming to Eau Claire